jasonfrink/Azure-SOC/README.md

 <h2>Sentinel & Log Analytics</h2>

-- After the Windows VM is running, we want to set up Microsoft Sentiel.
+- After the Windows VM is running, we want to set up Microsoft Sentinel.
 Sentinel can be found in the search menu.
 Follow the prompts for installation.
 Sentinel will need to be added to the same Azure resource group as the Windows 10 VM.

 ![image](https://github.com/user-attachments/assets/f287f8e8-226c-4fb4-9586-f6a54d4c4adf)